-The Trail's five sections each vary in length from 23km to 55km.
-Riders can comfortably traverse one section each day, or select a shorter route for a relaxed morning or afternoon of sightseeing and leisurely biking.
+The Trail's 5 Sections each vary in length from 23km to 55km.
+Riders can comfortably traverse one Section each day, or select a shorter route for a relaxed morning or afternoon of sightseeing and leisurely biking.

 Kaiaua to Bird Hide: (20 km Return)

-Starting from the seaside village of Kaiaua in the North, the trail winds around the edge of the shallow Firth of Thames, over chenier shell banks and through wetlands of international significance.
+Starting from the seaside village of Kaiaua in the North, the Trail winds around the edge of the shallow Firth of Thames, over chenier shell banks and through wetlands of international significance.
+The picturesque seaside town boasts a stunning coastline, beautiful parks, a Pirate Ship playground, local monthly market, and expansive views of the Firth and the dramatic Coromandel Ranges.

 Thames - Kopu: (14km Return)